-Gerber Format® is a Ucamco registered trademark.
-By using the name Gerber this document or developing software interfaces based on this format, users agree, not to (i) rename the Gerber Format®; (ii) associate the Gerber Format® with data that does not conform to the Gerber format specification; (iii) develop derivative versions, modifications, or extensions without prior written approval by Ucamco; (iv) make alternative interpretations of the data; (v) communicate that the Gerber Format® is not owned by Ucamco, explicitly or implied.
-Whatever other conditions may apply, by using the name Gerber Format®, or the intellectual property contained in this document, developers of software interfaces for the Gerber Format®, agree to make a reasonable effort to comply with the latest revision of the specification and thus not to undermine the integrity of the standard by neglecting this.
+Gerber Format[®] is a Ucamco registered trademark.
+By using the name Gerber this document or developing software interfaces based on this format, users agree, not to (i) rename the Gerber Format[®]; (ii) associate the Gerber Format[®] with data that does not conform to the Gerber format specification; (iii) develop derivative versions, modifications, or extensions without prior written approval by Ucamco; (iv) make alternative interpretations of the data; (v) communicate that the Gerber Format[®] is not owned by Ucamco, explicitly or implied.
+Whatever other conditions may apply, by using the name Gerber Format[®], or the intellectual property contained in this document, developers of software interfaces for the Gerber Format[®], agree to make a reasonable effort to comply with the latest revision of the specification, including the Conformance in section 2.14 to safeguard the integrity of the standard.